EXHORTATIONS AND ADMONITIONS

 Afterwards the Lord Archdeacon, proceeding to special monitions, did, in conformity with a writing which he had under his eyes, speak as follows:

 [Here follows, in the Original Documents, an Exhortation in Six Articles, addressed to Jeanne in the French language by the Archdeacon, on her submission to the Church, her dress, her Visions and Revelations.]

-On the subject of the Church Militant, she said:
+On the subject of the 3rd Article, she replied:

 “As to my garments, I will indeed take a long dress and a woman’s hood to go to Church and to receive there the Sacrament of the Eucharist – as I said elsewhere-provided that, directly after, I may put off that dress and take again what I bear at this moment.
 [And when it was suggested to her that she had taken this dress without necessity, especially while in prison, she said:] “When I have done that for which I am sent by God, I will resume woman’s dress.”